 Danielle Hall, Dr Emily Zobel Marshall, Professor Max Farrar, Professor Susan Watkins, Professor Ruth Robbins

 In preparation for the conference, Max and I collaborated with carnival artists, performers, academics, designers and musicians locally, nationally and internationally and formed a number of partnerships between the university and arts, cultural and academic organisations.
 These included close partnerships with Leeds West Indian Carnival, Leeds City Council, Leeds University-based academic journal Moving Worlds, Cabasa Carnival Arts, The Geraldine Connor Foundation, Leeds-based publishers of Black and Asian Literature Peepal Tree Press, Leeds Young Authors, Chapeltown-based RJC Dance and local Black British and Asian artists, poets and writers.
-We hope to nurture these partnerships and foster dialogues to see how the university can work more closely with the local community to support carnival arts and research as well as enhance the reach of carnival research at a national and international level.
+We hope to nurture these partnerships and foste dialogues to see how the university can work more closely with the local community to support carnival arts and research as well as enhance the reach of carnival research at a national and international level.

 A common theme in feedback from participants was the view of how inspiring it was to see Leeds Beckett University embracing and celebrating Caribbean culture in Leeds – and taking it seriously.
 Leeds West Indian Carnival co-founder Calvin Beech, who travelled from Canada to attend, wrote: “It was a very well-organised conference.
 The presenters covered a wide array of Carnival experiences and were excellent.
 The Conference certainly made us view ‘Caribbean Carnival’ in a much broader sense and light.”